Digital magazine design best practice

 A digital magazine should seek the engagement of print, using the technology available to make it interactive, media-rich, personalised if possible, measurable and fully responsive.
 Find out how to create a digital magazine.

 Naturally, a big part of creating an effective digital magazine is the design.
-Here, Dialogue’s Art Director Rich Berry and Digital Lead Mark Ovens share their digital magazine design best practice knowledge.
+Here, Dialogue’s Art Director Rich Berry and Head of Digital Mark Ovens share their digital magazine design best practice knowledge.

 Digital magazine design: don’t abandon basic design principles